awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 1. In the **Select targets by** section, choose **Specifying Tags** to target instances by using Amazon EC2 tags that you previously assigned to the instances\.
 Choose **Manually Selecting Instances** to choose individual instances according to their instance IDs\.
 **Note**
-If you don't see the instances that you want to target, verify that those instances are configured for Systems Manager\.
-For more information, see [Setting up AWS Systems Manager](systems-manager-setting-up.md)\.
+If an Amazon EC2 instance you expect to see is not listed, see [Troubleshooting Amazon EC2 managed instance availability](troubleshooting-managed-instances.md) for troubleshooting tips\.

 1. Choose **Register target**\.